Flexible Bayesian Multiple Comparison Adjustment Using Dirichlet Process and Beta-Binomial Model Priors: Preliminary Remarks

 The Bell numbers grow very quickly, with the number of partitions for a vector $\vec{\theta}$ of size 10 being $B_{10} = 115,975$.

 The Stirling numbers and Bell numbers can be generalized to the $r$-Stirling \parencite{broder1984r} and $r$-Bell numbers \parencite{mezo2011r}, respectively.
-These generalizations help to construct conditional distributions, as we will see later.
-The $r$-Stirling numbers $\rstirling{K}{j}{r}$ give the number of partitions of size $j$ given $K + r$ groups such that the first $r$ parameters are all in distinct subsets.
-The $r$-Bell numbers give the total number of partitions given $K$ parameters where the first $r$ parameters are in distinct subsets.
-Specifically, we have:
+These generalizations help to construct conditional distributions, as \reviseAStwo{$r$ can be interpreted as the number of unique parameters}.
+The $r$-Stirling numbers $\rstirling{K}{j}{r}$ give the number of partitions of size $j$ given \reviseAStwo{$K$} groups such that the first $r$ parameters are all in distinct subsets \reviseAStwo{and are defined as:}

+\reviseAStwo{For example, suppose $K = 4$ and the first two parameters are known to be distinct, i.e., $r=2$.
+Then $\rstirling{4}{j}{2}$ for $j$ in $1,\,\dots,\,4$ counts the number of partitions with $1, \dots, K$ clusters, in this case $0$, $4$, $5$, and $1$.} The $r$-Bell numbers give the total number of partitions given \reviseAStwo{$K+r$} parameters where the first $r$ parameters are in distinct subsets. \reviseAStwo{Thus, we may evaluate $\rbellnum{K-r}{r}$ to count all possible partitions of a parameter vector given that the first $r$ parameters are distinct, for example, $\rbellnum{4-2}{2} = 10$.
+The $r$-Bell number in this example equals the sum of the $r$-Stirling numbers in the previous example; this is also how the $r$-Bell numbers are often defined:}

-Note that $\rstirling{K}{j}{1} = \stirling{K}{j}$ and that $\rbellnum{K}{0} = \bellnum{K}$.
-Both the $r$-Stirling and $r$-Bell numbers are defined through recurrence relations, although explicit expressions exist which are easier to compute for large values; see \textcite{broder1984r} and \textcite{mezo2011r} for details.
+\reviseAStwo{These definitions hold for $K \geq j \geq r$, otherwise both numbers are defined to equal 0.} Note that $\rstirling{K}{j}{1} = \stirling{K}{j}$ and that $\rbellnum{K}{0} = \bellnum{K}$.
+Both the $r$-Stirling and $r$-Bell numbers \reviseAStwo{can be computed} through recurrence relations, although explicit expressions exist which are easier to compute for large values; see \textcite{broder1984r} and \textcite{mezo2011r} for details.